qdrant/landing_page/qdrant-landing/content/documentation/tutorials/hybrid-search-fastembed.md

 Now that all the preparations are complete, let's start building a hybrid search class.

-In order to process incoming requests, hybrid search will need 3 things: 1) models to convert the query into a vector, 2) the Qdrant client to perform search queries, 3) fusion function to re-rank dense and sparse search results.
+In order to process incoming requests, the hybrid search class will need 3 things: 1) models to convert the query into a vector, 2) the Qdrant client to perform search queries, 3) fusion function to re-rank dense and sparse search results.
 Fastembed integration into qdrant client combines encoding, search and fusion into a single method call.
 Fastembed leverages reciprocal rank fusion ((RRF)[https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf]) for combining the results.